-- 3. Legal non-conforming lots may use the setback reductions provisions in accordance with Article 1 of the LDR. - 4.
-Residential side interior and rear setbacks may be reduced by 30% for principal structures and 50% for accessory structures when 75% of the subject lot is adjacent to open space or water bodies greater than 50 feet in width. - 5.
-All accessory structures used as dwelling units, or those that exceed ten (10) feet in height, shall meet the required setbacks for principal structures.
-All accessory uses that exceed 120 SF in area shall meet the accessory setback requirements.
-All other accessory structures less than ten (10) feet in height and less than 120 SF in area shall maintain a five (5) foot setback on the side and rear of the property, unless otherwise provided for in the LDR. - 6.
+- 4. Residential side interior and rear setbacks may be reduced by 30% for principal structures and 50% for accessory structures when 75% of the subject lot is adjacent to open space or water bodies greater than 50-feet wide. - 5.
+All accessory structures used as dwelling units, or those that exceed 10 feet in height, shall meet the required setbacks for principal structures.
+All accessory uses that exceed 120 SF in area shall meet the accessory structure setback requirements.
+All other accessory structures less than 10 feet in height and less than 120 SF in area shall maintain a five (5) foot setback from the side and rear property lines, unless otherwise provided for in the LDR. - 6.
 If there is a conflict between a setback and any type of easement, the structure may not encroach the easement.
 No portion of any habitable structure or any structure that is not easily removable shall be permitted to encroach an easement. - 7.
 Any setback regulations provided in the Principal and/or Accessory Use Standards of this article, or provided on a valid development order, shall supersede the general setback regulations. - 8.
-Whenever a lot in a non-residential Zoning district, or pod of a Planned Development, is contiguous to an alley, one-half (1/2) of the alley width may be considered as a portion of the required rear yard, but in no case shall the rear yard be reduced to less than five (5) feet. - 9.
-Setbacks from safe sight corners shall be a minimum of ten (10) feet for residential properties and 25 feet for non-residential properties.
+Whenever a lot in a non-residential zoning district, or pod of a Planned Development, is contiguous to an alley, one-half (1/2) of the alley width may be considered as a portion of the required rear yard, but in no case shall the rear yard be reduced to less than five (5) feet. - 9.
+Setbacks from safe sight corners shall be a minimum of 10 feet for residential properties and 25 feet for non-residential properties.
 The setback shall be measured perpendicular from the interior property line of the safe sight triangle.
-Common areas, entry features, and other non-residential structures of a residential planned development shall meet the non-residential safe sight setbacks.
+Common areas, entry features, and other nonresidential structures of a residential planned development shall meet the non-residential safe sight setbacks.